Gilone/fenghao.github.com/_posts/2021-06-01-Thanks-for-awards.markdown

 ---
-title: "Thanks for the recognition and rewards &#127942 from Nokia!"
+title: "Thanks for the recognition and awards &#127942 from Nokia!"
 layout: post
 date: 2021-06-01 15:15
 image: https://predictableprofits.com/wp-content/uploads/2020/12/Nokia.jpg